Maja Vrzina

 Her work Time Is Precious is held in the collection of the Museum of Arts and Crafts (MUO), Zagreb.

-Her solo exhibitions include The Rule of Three at the Croatian Association of Artists (HDLU), Zagreb, and XXXIX at Strand Gallery, London.
+Solo exhibitions include The Rule of Three at the Croatian Association of Artists (HDLU), Zagreb, and XXXIX at Strand Gallery, London